Marry the Girl (1937 film)

 Marry the Girl is a 1937 American romantic comedy film directed by William C. McGann.
-The 68 minute film, set at a newspaper syndicate, was written by Sig Herzig and Pat C. Flick, shot by cinematographer Arthur L. Todd, and was produced by Bryan Foy and Jack L. Warner under the Warner Bros. banner.
+The 68 minute film, set at a newspaper syndicate, was written by Sig Herzig and Pat C. Flick, shot by cinematographer Arthur L. Todd, and was produced by Bryan Foy and Jack L. Warner under the Warner Bros.
+Pictures banner.

 Plot

 Ollie Radway is a daffy dowager who, with equally eccentric brother John, runs a thriving newspaper.
 After firing the managing editor for failing to keep her niece Virginia out of the newspaper business, she hands the job to David Partridge, a minor employee with a crush on the girl.
 In short order, Partridge is assigned to keep Virginia away from fortune-hunting editorial artist Dimitri Kyeff.